Loading...

 Stay Hydrated

-Drink water before and during your meal, which can aid digestion and help control blood sugar spikes.
+Drink plenty of water before and after your meal to support digestion and help maintain balanced blood sugar levels.

 healthspan-mbl